BackupTheBerlios/hjb-svn/trunk/docs/rst/create-session.rst

 * can create Sessions that are either transacted or not transacted, and use a specific acknowledgement mode, depending on whether the necessary parameters are present in the request.
-See [JMSSpec]_ for details of the expected values of thses parameters.
+See [JMSSpec]_ for details of the expected values of these parameters.

 * returns the URI of the created session.